The Banking Regulation Review: New Zealand

 In addition to the disclosure statements that are published twice-yearly by banks, the Reserve Bank publishes selected financial information for New Zealand banks side by side on what is known as the Dashboard.
 The Dashboard is updated quarterly with financial information that banks privately report to the Reserve Bank.
 The Dashboard approach aims to enhance market discipline by aggregating financial information in an accessible format that facilitates side-by-side comparison of banks based on key metrics.

-Banks whose New Zealand liabilities, net of amounts due to related parties, exceed NZ$10 billion will also be subject to outsourcing conditions of registration.
+Banks whose New Zealand liabilities, net of amounts due to related parties, exceed NZ$10 billion will also be subject to outsourcing conditions of registration:

 - The bank must comply with the Reserve Bank's Outsourcing Policy (BS11).
 The Outsourcing Policy requires the bank to have the legal and practical ability to control and execute outsourced functions.
 The policy is intended to minimise the impact of the failure of a large bank, or a service provider to a large bank, on the wider economy, and to preserve the available options if there is a large bank failure.
-The current version of the policy was issued in 2017, and affected banks have a transition period of five years to be fully compliant with the Outsourcing Policy.

 - The bank must ensure that:

 - the business and affairs of the bank are managed by, or are under the direction or supervision of, the board of the bank;

 - the employment contract of the CEO or person in an equivalent position with the bank is determined by the board of the bank, and any decisions relating to the employment or termination of employment of that person are made by the board of the bank; and

 - all staff employed by the bank have their remuneration determined by the board or the CEO of the bank, and are accountable (directly or indirectly) to the CEO of the bank.

 No restrictions have been imposed by the Reserve Bank on bonus payments to management and employees of banks.